Test Information

 Science Section

-The science section consists of six passages.
-This section focuses primarily on graph and chart analysis, with very few questions that test scientific knowledge.
+The science section consists of seven passages.
+This section focuses primarily on graph and chart analysis, with a few questions that test scientific knowledge.
+All questions are multiple choice.

 PSAT/NMSQT

 The PSAT (Preliminary SAT) is taken by high school sophomores and juniors in the month of October.
+Certain schools do also administer the PSAT in 8th grade and in freshman year of high school.
 The PSAT provides valuable practice for the SAT, since the same academic concepts are tested.
-The PSAT lasts two hours and forty-five minutes.
+The PSAT uses the exact same format and timing as the SAT.
+Note that the maximum score on the SAT is 1600, whereas the maximum score on the PSAT is 1520.

 The PSAT selection index score determines who will qualify for a National Merit Scholarship.
 For more information, go to www.nationalmerit.org.